Updated August 2026

 300 build credits/mo on the free tier.
 Drop a folder, get a live HTTPS URL in 30 seconds.
 Custom domains and Functions included.

 Sign up for Netlify →Lovable's full-stack story is opinionated.
-The backend is Supabase.
+As of August 2026 the backend is Lovable Cloud by default, built on Supabase's open-source foundation, with Supabase itself still selectable for new projects.
 The frontend is React with TypeScript.
-Auth is Supabase Auth.
-The database is Postgres via Supabase.
+Auth and the Postgres database come from whichever backend you picked.
 This rigid stack is a feature, not a bug, because it lets Lovable scaffold complete apps without asking you to make architectural decisions you would not know how to make.
 The cost of that opinionation is flexibility: if you want a Django backend or a Firebase database, Lovable is the wrong tool.

 Bolt is more of a runtime than a stack.
 The actual stack you ship in Bolt is whatever you ask for.
 Want a Next.js app with a Hono API layer?
 Bolt will scaffold it.
 Want a Vite plus React plus Express prototype?
 Bolt will scaffold it.
 Want a static landing page with no backend at all?
 Same.
 Bolt's superpower is that the StackBlitz WebContainer can boot most modern Node-based stacks live in your tab, so the AI can iterate against a real running server while it codes.